3D Printing in Medicine

 As 3D printing technologies are constantly being developed, and more materials become printable, healthcare industry takes the best from it by starting printing of medical equipment and surgical tools.
 Again, additive manufacturing plays a key role in this process, as it helps to reduce the time and costs of production.
 Currently, it helps a lot in improving the quality of medical services in poor parts of the world, such as Haiti and Bolivia.
 Local hospitals there are supported by non-profit innovative organizations that bring the modern technology there and teach the locals how to use it themselves, creating an opportunity to also 3D print locally.

 All the above may sound fantastic, but it is not the limit!
-James Yoo, the student of a medical academy in the USA developed a printer that can print skin directly on the skin of burn victims.
+James Yoo, a student of a medical academy in the USA developed a printer that can print skin directly on the skin of burn victims.
 The project is still in the development phase, but Yoo’s research showed how to successfully print a 10-cm piece of skin on a pig.
 The US army started to fund the project to later use the technology for treating wounded soldiers.

 We can totally agree, that 3D printing is one of the most revolutionary technologies ever used in healthcare.
 And it only expands in this area.
 It is quite possible, that in the nearest future we will be able to use 3D printed bones, transplant 3D printed organs successfully, and see how technology and human touch go hand in hand together!